wp-plugins/query-wrangler/README.txt

 The easiest way is to add it as a custom link in the Menus section of your site.

+= How do I use query shortcodes? =

+Easy, the code you're lookind for looks like this.   [query id=2] , where the number 2 is the query id.

 == Screenshots ==

 1. Query Wrangler edit screen

 == Changelog ==

+= 1.2beta2 =

+ * Added shortcodes for inserting any query into a post.

 = 1.2beta1 =